Jonathan-R-Anderson/nullchan/README.md

   3D models inside the browser, too.
 Don't want people posting certain kinds of files to your site?
 Admins can specify allowed MIME types on a per-board basis.
 * Will SQLite and flat files suffice for your deployment?
 Done.
 Or will nothing less than Postgres, S3, and Redis do?
-Turn Maniwani on and it scales right up.
+Turn Nullchan on and it scales right up.
 * Turn-key setup and installation, thanks to Docker.
 Edit a couple plaintext config files, and you're set - no more messing with system libraries, or manually clicking through a setup page after you finally got everything booting.
-Updating to a new version of Maniwani is equally easy; no manual migrations required.
+Updating to a new version of Nullchan is equally easy; no manual migrations required.
 * CDN support - because nobody's application server or object store deserves the pain of having to serve up static files. *CDN not included.*
 * No Javascript?
 No problem - obviously you'll miss out on some stuff like real-time updates, though.